digidotcom/xbee-micropython/CONTRIBUTING.md

   spaces.
 * Each sample must include at least the following files inside its directory:
-  * `README.md` This file describes the sample functionality, requirements, setup, etc. and is used by the **XBee MicroPython plugin for PyCharm** to list the sample in the import samples wizard.
+  * `README.md` This file describes the sample functionality, requirements, setup, etc. and is used by the **Digi XBee MicroPython PyCharm Plugin** to list the sample in the import samples wizard.
 For that reason, it must have a specific structure with required sections.
 You can copy and modify file [README_TEMPLATE.md](samples/README_TEMPLATE.md) from `samples/`